+and the same of th

-Name Anna Hjelmberg Employee representative Lena Renström Employee representative Stefan Henricson Employee representative, Deputy member Charlotte Uriz Employee representative, Deputy member Year elected 2020 2020 2020 2020 Year of birth 1969 1965 1970 1972 Nationality Swedish Swedish Swedish Swedish Position and significant board assignments Chair of Financial Sector Union of Sweden's Handelsbanken union club Chair of Financial Sector Union of Sweden's Regional Bank Stockholm union club Chair of Financial Sector Union of Sweden Regional Bank Western Sweden union club Chair of Akademikerföreningen (Association for graduate professionals) at Handelsbanken Background Officer and various union roles, Handelsbanken Liv Advisory services in Handelsbanken's branch operations Managerial and advisory services at branches and regional head offices at Handelsbanken Specialist, business and operations developer at Cash Management, Digital meeting places and Trading Education Economics Programme at upper secondary school.
+Name Anna Hjelmberg Employee representative Lena Renström Employee representative Stefan Henricson Employee representative, Deputy member Charlotte Uriz Employee representative, Deputy member

+Year elected 2020 2020 2020 2020

+Year of birth 1969 1965 1970 1972

+Nationality Swedish Swedish Swedish Swedish

+Position and significant board assignments Chair of Financial Sector Union of Sweden's Handelsbanken union club.
+Chair of Financial Sector Union of Sweden's Swedish branch operations union club.
+Member of Financial Sector Union of Sweden's Swedish branch operations union club.
+Chair of Akademikerföreningen (Association for graduate professionals) at Handelsbanken.

+Background Officer and various union roles, Handelsbanken Liv.
+Advisory services in Handelsbanken's branch operations.
+Managerial and advisory services at branches and regional head offices at Handelsbanken.
+Specialist, business and operations developer at Cash Management, Digital meeting places and Trading

+Education Economics Programme at upper secondary school.
 Graduate in Economics/Business Administration.
-Economics Programme at upper secondary school. ВА Remuneration 2020 1 SEK 0 SEK 0 SEK 0 SEK 0 Credit committee Participation - - - - Audit committee Participation - - - - Remuneration committee Participation - - - - Risk committee Participation - - - - Board meetings Participation 9/13 2 8/13 2 9/132 9/132 Own shareholdings and those of immediate family 24,427, of which 24,427 in indirect holdings 3 .
-30,071, of which 30,071 in indirect holdings 3 .
-31,075, of which 31,075 in indirect holdings 3 .
-13,691, of which 13,691 in indirect holdings 3 .
+Economics Programme at upper secondary school.
+BA

+Remuneration 2021 1 SEK 0 SEK 0 SEK 0 SEK 0

+Credit committee Participation - - - -

+Audit committee Participation - - - -

+Remuneration committee Participation - - - -

+Risk committee Participation - - - -

+UK committee - - - -

+Board meetings Participation 13/13 13/13 11/13 13/13

+Own shareholdings and those of immediate family 25,657, of which 25,657 in indirect holdings 3 .
+31,585, of which 31,585 in indirect holdings 3 .
+32,639, of which 32,639 in indirect holdings 3 .
+14,380, of which 14,380 in indirect holdings 3 .

 Dependent/ independent Not independent of the Bank and its management (employee).
 Independent of major shareholders.
 Not independent of the Bank and its management (employee).
 Independent of major shareholders.
 Not independent of the Bank and its management (employee).
 Independent of major shareholders.
 Not independent of the Bank and its management (employee).
 Independent of major shareholders.

 Number of assignments 4 Actual number of assignments 5 1 5 1 2 1 5 1 2

-$^{^{\}rm 1}$ Remuneration decided by the AGM.
-Total remuneration to the Board in 2020 was SEK 13,955,411.
+1 Remuneration decided by the AGM.
+Total remuneration to the Board in 2021 was SEK 16,310,000.
+Arja Taaveniku has also received SEK 344 298 in remuneration as Board member of Handelsbanken plc.

-$^{^{\}rm 2}$ Member of the Board/committee from 25 March 2020.
+$^{^{\}rm 2}$ Member of the Board/committee from 24 March 2021.

 Indirect holding of shares in Handelsbanken via the Oktogonen profit-sharing scheme.
 Number of assignments based on Chap.
 10, Section 8b of the Swedish Banking and Financing Business Act (2004:297), by which assignments in the same group or in companies in which the Bank has a qualifying holding may be counted as a single assignment.
 Assignments in organisations that are primarily non-commercial, including certain foundations and not-for-profit associations, are not included.